Gaussian process policy iteration with additive Schwarz acceleration for forward and inverse HJB and mean field game problems: GP Policy Iteration Frameworks

-It is important to note that the optimization problem above is a quadratic minimization under linear constraints, which guarantees the existence of a unique explicit solution.
+It is important to note that the optimization problem above is a quadratic minimization under linear constraints, which guarantees the existence of a unique explicit solution \mathfix{if the feasible affine space is nonempty}.
 For a detailed derivation of this explicit formula, we refer the reader to Appendix~\ref{Appendix4}.